Registered Manager: Sandra Wharton

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

 The inspection team consisted of one inspector and an expert by experience.
 An expert by experience is a person who has personal experience of using or caring for someone who uses this type of care service.
-Their area of expertise was dementia.
 As part of the inspection we looked at the information we held about the service.
 This included statutory notifications, which are notifications the provider must send us to inform us of certain events.
 We also contacted the local authority and commissioners for information they held about the service.
 This helped us to plan the inspection.

-During the inspection we spoke to three people and six relatives by telephone.
-We also spoke with five staff members, the registered manager and the provider.
-We looked at five records about peopleâs care and support, four staff files and records relating to the management of the service including systems used for monitoring the quality of care provided.
+During the inspection we spoke to three people and three relatives by telephone.
+We also spoke with four staff members, the registered manager and the provider.
+We looked at six records about peopleâs care and support, four staff files and records relating to the management of the service including systems used for monitoring the quality of care provided.

 To view the latest inspection report compiled by the CQC please click here »